Pinky-Cat/pinky-cat.github.io/_indexes/interesting-websites.md

 - [Gilles’ Service](http://www.koyagi.com/index.html) - Information on Japanese culture with maps as a guide for travelers.
 - [Lost in Localization](https://lostinlocalization.com/) - Articles on the sources of Japanese works and their translations.
 - [Food Timeline](https://foodtimeline.org/index.html) - History and origins of food.
+- [The History of the Web](https://thehistoryoftheweb.com) - A timeline on web developments.
 - [The Lost Media and Research Handbook](https://sites.google.com/view/lostmediahandbook/) - Introduction on lost media.

 # [Research](#table-of-contents)